Optimal optomechanical cavity setups with highly reflecting membranes: Cavity linewidth and cooperativity for an optical cavity with a highly reflecting membrane inside

 \subsection{Linewidth and cooperativity in the presence of parasitic scattering}

-In order to calculate the linewidth of the system, one can generalize Eq. (\ref{fr}), which is written for the real resonance wave vector, to a resonance equation for the complex wave vector $k$.
-Next, one finds the linewidth $\kappa $ as follows
+In order to calculate the linewidth of the system, one can generalize Eq. (\ref{fr}), which is written for the real resonance wave vector, to the following resonance equation for the complex wave vector $k$ (see Appendix \ref{fullset})